Information for individuals who apply to work for, or who attend a recruitment event or undertake an assessment with Shell.

 - (only if legally required) with the explicit consent of the Applicant.

 In those cases where processing is based on consent and subject to applicable local law which provides otherwise, you have the right to withdraw your consent at any time.
 This will not affect the validity of the processing prior to the withdrawal of consent.

 Who do we share your personal data with?

 Who will we share the personal data with?

-- Authorized third party agents, service providers and/or subcontractors of Shell in particular authorised third parties who carry out reference and background checks on behalf of Shell;
+- Authorized third party agents, service providers, external auditors and/or subcontractors of Shell in particular authorised third parties who carry out reference and background checks on behalf of Shell;

-Where the personal data is transferred to companies within Shell and/or to authorized third parties located outside of your country we take organizational, contractual and legal measures to ensure that the personal data is exclusively processed for the purposes mentioned above and that adequate levels of protection have been implemented in order to safeguard the personal data.
-These measures include Binding Corporate Rules for transfers among the Shell Group and European Commission approved transfer mechanisms for transfers to third parties in countries which have not been deemed to provide an adequate level of data protection as well as any additional local legal requirements.
-You can request a copy of these by contacting us at +81-3-3218-1771+81-3-3218-1771+81-3-3218-1771+81-3-3218-1771 or firstname.lastname@example.org locally or at privacy-office-SI@shell.com.
+Where your personal data have been transferred to companies within the Shell group and/or to authorized third parties located outside of your country we take organizational, contractual and legal measures to ensure that your personal data are exclusively processed for the purposes mentioned above and that adequate levels of protection have been implemented in order to safeguard your personal data.
+These measures include Binding Corporate Rules for transfers among the Shell group and for Shell companies in the EU, European Commission approved transfer mechanisms for transfers to third parties as well as any additional local legal requirements.
+You can find a copy of Shell Binding Corporate Rules at https://www.shell.co.jp/en_jp/privacy.html or by contacting privacy-office-SI@shell.com.